 5. Use Olive Oil

-Brush olive oil (affiliate) over the entire top of the crust and season with garlic powder and oregano before adding any toppings.
+Brush olive oil over the entire top of the crust and season with a little salt or garlic before adding any toppings.
 And I mean the entire crust—from the center out to the edges.
-The olive oil (affiliate) and spices will give your crust lots of flavor and also contribute to the golden crispiness.
-I envision it almost like pizza made on top garlic bread.
+The olive oil and salt will give your crust lots of flavor and also contribute to the golden crispiness.

 6. Choose Your Toppings Wisely